sandstorm-io/sandstorm/installer-tests/README.md

 ## About the use of Vagrant

-The `run_tests.py` script uses Vagrant to manage a variety of operating system images we can boot into.
+The `stodgy-tester` script uses Vagrant to manage a variety of operating system images we can boot into.
 You can see the details in `Vagrantfile` in this directory.